What are the applications of sociology in policy-making and advocacy?

 Policy Network Analysis

 Policy network analysis has emerged as a dominant paradigm for studying policy-making processes, particularly in British political science.
 This approach categorizes the policy world into different types of networks, providing valuable insights into the dynamics of policy-making.
-However, for policy network analysis to evolve into a comprehensive theory, it must integrate sociological network analysis principles and move beyond its metaphorical origins.
-This integration can enhance our understanding of the policy process and inform more effective policy interventions.
+However, for policy network analysis to evolve into a comprehensive theory, it must integrate sociological network analysis principles and move beyond its metaphorical origins8.
+This integration can enhance our understanding of the policy process and inform more effective policy interventions8.

 Conclusion